-Cambridge IGCSE syllabuses are designed on the assumption that learners have about 130 guided learning hours per subject over the duration of the course, but this is for guidance only.
-The number of hours required to gain the qualification may vary according to local curricular practice and the learners' prior experience of the subject.
+Cambridge O Level syllabuses are designed on the assumption that learners have about 130 guided learning hours per subject over the duration of the course, but this is for guidance only.
+The number of hours required to gain the qualification may vary according to local curricular practice and the students' prior experience of the subject.

-1.3 Why choose Cambridge IGCSE Travel and Tourism?
+1.3 Why choose Cambridge O Level Travel & Tourism?